 - 45% of Americans have a ‘side hustle’ in addition to their main job.
 (Source: CPA Practice Advisor.)

 - In 2022, the custom t-shirt printing global market size was valued at $4.31 billion.
 (Source: Grand View Research.)

-- Printful is the most popular POD app in the Shopify app store.
-It has an overall user rating of 4.6 stars out of 5 (based on 4,298 reviews), compared to Printify with 4.4 stars (1,926 reviews) and Gelato with 4.4 stars (196 reviews).
+- Printful is one of the most popular POD apps in the Shopify app store.
+It has an overall user rating of 4.7 stars out of 5 (based on 4,815 reviews), compared to Printify with 4.4 stars (1,980 reviews) and Gooten with 4.4 stars (462 reviews).

 Ecommerce payment provider statistics

 - Online payment gateway providers are expected to earn $138 billion in fees by 2024.
 (Source: Insider Intelligence.)

 - Paypal total is the most popular ecommerce payment transaction provider — it has over 435 million users.
 (Source: Business of Apps.)

 - As of September 2023, Paypal is valued at $64.63 billion, with a payment volume worldwide totalling $336.97 billion.
 (Source: Companies Market Cap and Macrotrends.)

 - Irish-American payment company Stripe was valued at $95 billion by investors in 2022, however the company lowered this valuation to $74 billion.
 Stripe earned $7.4 billion in revenue in 2020.
 According to Builtwith, Stripe is currently implemented on 1.32+ million websites.
 (Source: Kinsta and Builtwith.)